mudtumble/mudtumble/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 🌱🖥️ I'm currently learning how to design and code a website entirely in VS Code to understand the full process of visual communication on the web.
-This has become a learning edge which is pushing me to connect visual design with technical structure, accessibility, and responsiveness.
+This project is pushing me to connect visual design with technical structure, accessibility, and responsiveness.
+- My first website is a prototype for a brand that I have done the graphic design for.
+This is a real business owned by an independent artist whose entire online presence currently consists of social media.
+    Challenges unique to this project:
+  - Applying brand assets authentically, ensuring that all elements of the page work together to deliver the same brand feel that the artist has already established
+  - Creating an ever-present, non-intrusive button for a slide-up contact form has challenged me to understand the application of multiple effects (button that moves with the        page, button that opens a form, form that closes the same way it opened) on a single element.
+This has proven to be crucial to delivering a website that aligns with              established visual communication.
+  - Developing the code for a shopping cart with the desired specifications of the artist
+  - A/B testing and ongoing client communication